IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

     For more information, see the [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) information in the Kubernetes documentation.

-## HyperSwap usage limitations
+## High availability (HA) limitations
+**Important:**

-**Important:** The HyperSwap feature is only supported for use with IBM Spectrum Virtualize family storage systems.
+- HyperSwap topology is only supported for use with IBM Spectrum Virtualize family storage systems.
+- Stretched topology is only supported with SAN Volume Controller storage systems.

+### HyperSwap volumes
 The following IBM block storage CSI driver features are not supported on volumes where HyperSwap is used:

 - A HyperSwap volume cannot be created from a snapshot.

     **Note:** A snapshot can be created from a HyperSwap volume.
  - Volume cloning.

+### Stretched volumes
+ When conducting volume cloning both volumes must use stretched topology.

 ## NVMe®/FC usage limitations